vrpperez7/Mod-4-Project/README.md

 ![pie chart for evening composition](figures/eveningpie.png)

 Insights:
-- most of our customers during both time periods are registered
+- Most of our customers during both time periods are registered
-- evening has a larger percentile of casual users
+- Evening has a larger percentile of casual users

 Recommendations:
-- Although our registered amount is large, still shows opportunity to leverage our understanding of casual users, as we know evening hours compose of more.
+- Although our registered amount is large, still shows opportunity to leverage our understanding of casual users, as we know evening hours compose of more casual users.

 ## Safety Concern
-Knowing the frequency of rides occuring during peak hours, I looked further into windspeed during these peak hours to and compared to count of rides see if theres a potential feature that supports safety.
+Knowing that ride frequency is highest during peak hours, I looked more closely at wind speeds during those times and compared them to ride counts to see if there's a potential safety-related pattern.

 ### Morning Histogram: </br>